Azzido Da Bass: Record producer

 Da Bass aspired to create his own original music after several years as a DJ.
 After meeting producer/songwriter Stevo Wilcken in 1998, Da Bass made the transition to record producer.
 The duo co-wrote their first original song "Dooms Night", which was released in 1999 at the Love Parade in Berlin.
 Although the song did well in Germany, it languished outside the top 40 of the UK Singles Chart until a remix of the song was released by Timo Maas in 2000.
-The remix's popularity sent the track to No. 8 in the UK charts.
+The remix's popularity sent the track to No. 8 on the UK charts.
 Soon after, the song made major appearances around the world, including at the MTV Music Awards in 2000, several American and European commercials, and in the movie soundtrack to Angeled.

 Da Bass and Wilcken continued to produce a mixture of original songs and remixes thereafter, including a remix of the song "House of God" by Dimensional Holofonic Sound and their next hit "Speed (Can You Feel It?)" in 2002.
 The track peaked at No. 68 on the UK Singles Chart.

 In 2005, Da Bass founded the independent record label Luscious Sound.
 His goal was to allow music artists to create their material with a minimal amount of interference from above.